myCalculator.us

 Athletes and Highly Active Individuals

-Athletes may require significantly more calories than standard calculations suggest, sometimes 3,000-5,000+ calories per day depending on training volume and intensity.
+Athletes may require significantly more calories than standard calculations suggest, depending on training volume and intensity.
 Professional guidance is recommended for athletic nutrition planning.

 Older Adults

-Older adults may need fewer calories due to decreased muscle mass and activity, but protein needs may be higher to prevent muscle loss.
-Focus on nutrient-dense foods to meet nutritional needs within lower calorie requirements.
+Older adults may need fewer calories due to decreased muscle mass and activity, but protein needs may be higher to help maintain muscle.
+Focus on nutrient-dense foods to meet nutritional needs.

 Medical Conditions

 Certain medical conditions can affect metabolism and calorie needs.
-Conditions like thyroid disorders, diabetes, and metabolic syndrome require medical supervision for nutrition planning.
+Conditions like thyroid disorders, diabetes, and metabolic conditions require medical supervision for nutrition planning.

 Limitations of Calorie Calculators